richardvenneman/appsignal-docs/source/appsignal/terminology.html.md

 Read more about organization [team management](/organization/team/teams.html).

+## Third-party integrations

+AppSignal.com provides connections with other services such as Slack and PagerDuty to more effectively alert users about problems that are detected.
+These integrations can be manage through the UI on AppSignal.com on an application by application basis.

+Read more about [which third-party integrations we offer](/application/integrations/).

 ## Transactions

-Transactions are created by the AppSignal [agents](#agents) for every monitored web request and background job.
+Transactions are created by the AppSignal [libraries](#libraries) for every monitored web request and background job.
 Within this transaction the agents monitor for errors and slow code.
 A transaction is created at the start of a web request or when a background job is started.
-Once the request or job finishes, or crashes, the transaction is closed and sent to the [system agent](#system-agent) for processing.
+Once the request or job finishes, or crashes, the transaction is closed and sent to the [agent](#agent) for processing.

 [Tags](#tags) and [metadata](#metadata) are added on transaction-level to more easily identify differences between transaction samples.